Unlocking the Social Potential in Autism

 The Poirier Social Potential Curriculum is a fully encompassing social competence program that improves the social and emotional skills of children with autism and related disorders.

 The complete curriculum includes empowering social-based lessons that construct and expand …

 - Conflict resolution and problem solving skills

-Taking it further, the Curriculum uses my proven guided social interaction techniques to teach children to empathize with others, so they can truly relate to what another is feeling.
+Taking it further, the Curriculum uses guided social interaction to teach children to empathize with others, so they can truly relate to what another is feeling.